 An insolvency practitioner cannot, however, rely on these exemptions if it also does other regulated activities for which it needs to be authorised (except if those other activities are credit activities and it has an interim permission for them).

-Many professional firms currently carry on consumer credit activities under a group licence issued by the OFT.
-These include, for example, law firms and accountants.
+Many professional firms currently carried on consumer credit activities under a group licence issued by the OFT.
+These included, for example, law firms and accountants.

 Under the new FSMA regime, professionals who are members of certain professional bodies - such as the Institutes of Chartered Accountants and the Law Societies - may be able to carry on credit activities under supervision by their professional body, rather than by the FCA, as long as the professional body has approved rules in place to regulate the carrying on of those activities by its members.
 If this is the case, the professional firm would not need to be authorised.